peak-gao/code-notes/js-basics-short-notes.md

 	var c = 3;
 }
 ```
-- in this example, the scope bubble for foo(..) includes identifiers a, b, c and bar
+- the scope bubble for foo(..) includes a, b, c and bar
 - **It doesn't matter *where*** in the scope a declaration appears, the variable or function belongs to the containing scope bubble, regardless
 - bar(..) has its own scope bubble.
 So does the global scope, which has just one identifier attached to it: foo
 - Because a, b, c, and bar all belong to the scope bubble of foo(..), they are not accessible outside of foo(..)